About the BEP

-Bilingual speech-language pathologists are in high demand in schools and clinical settings throughout the country.
-Through our bilingual extension program (BEP), you have the opportunity to supplement your master’s with training on evaluating and treating clients using culturally and linguistically responsive services for emerging bilingual and multilingual clients with disabilities.
+Bilingual and culturally-responsive speech-language pathologists (SLPs) are in high demand in schools and clinical settings throughout the country.
+Through our Bilingual Extension Program (BEP), you have the opportunity to supplement your master’s with training on the provision of culturally and linguistically responsive services for emerging bilingual and multilingual clients with disabilities.

-Once you are accepted, you will take a total of 55 credit hours made up of the core 48-credit MS curriculum (not including foundational courses) and the supplemental bilingual extension program.
-Completing the BEP only requires 7 additional credits beyond the traditional MS degree.
-See the full curriculum here.
+Completing the BEP only requires 7 additional credits beyond the traditional MS degree curriculum.
+You will take a total of 55 credit hours made up of the core 48-credit MS curriculum (not including foundational courses) and the supplemental bilingual extension program.

-The BEP offers additional course work in the areas of bilingualism and biculturalism.
-Two BEP courses are offered through the NYU Steinhardt Department of Teaching and Learning, and the others are electives offered through our Department of Communicative Sciences and Disorders.
+The BEP offers additional course work in the areas of multilingualism, equity, and social justice.
+Two BEP courses are offered through the NYU Steinhardt Department of Teaching and Learning, and the others are required electives offered through our Department of Communicative Sciences and Disorders.
 These courses ensure that as a BEP student, you obtain the required knowledge, understanding, and skills in the following areas:

 The bilingual extension program also includes a clinical field placement with a bilingual population.
 In total, you will complete at least 50 direct contact hours (diagnostic and/or treatment) with clients in your target language under the supervision of a speech-language pathologist.
 You will have the opportunity to earn these hours through both on-campus practicums and field placements in our partner sites, which include hospitals, rehabilitation clinics, nursing facilities, schools, and more.